ErpNetDocs/tech/advanced/user-business-rules/examples/manage-user-status.md

 ### Step-by-step example

-1. If not present, create at least two user statuses for the _FIRMPLANNING_ document state of the _Offer_ document type.
+1. If not present, create at least two user statuses for the _FIRMPLANNED_ document state of the _Offer_ document type.
-2. Define a _STATECHANGING_ event with a _FIRMPLANNING_ parameter.
+2. Define a _STATECHANGING_ event with a _FIRMPLANNED_ parameter.
 3. In the **Conditions** panel, select _$ToUserStatusId_ from the **Attribute name** field.

-   Within the **Value** field, input the ID of the user status corresponding with the _FIRMLANNING_ state of the Offer document type.
+   Within the **Value** field, input the ID of the user status corresponding with the _FIRMPLANNED_ state of the Offer document type.

 	![picture](pictures/conditions_set.png)